impostorsguides/impostorsguides.github.io/rbenv/part-2/2-r-content.md

   false
 ```

 This just prints an error message to STDERR.
-The `false` command at the end is how the `fish` shell sets a non-zero exit status (see the docs [here](https://web.archive.org/web/20230523203818/https://fishshell.com/docs/current/cmds/false.html){:target="_blank" rel="noopener"}).
+The `false` command at the end is how the `fish` shell sets a non-zero exit status (see the docs [here](https://web.archive.org/web/20230523203818/https://fishshell.com/docs/current/cmds/false.html){:target="_blank" rel="noopener" }).

 #### If the current shell is NOT `fish`